 Day 4

-After visiting the Castle ruins the ride continues for a 3 hour trek from Borsh along the old seaside road.
-Olive trees, oranges, lemons, citrus and grapefruits are planted everywhere on the upper part of the road.
-Many defense bunkers remain along the seaside of Piqeras, an old fishing village where the horses rest while riders are driven to the sea for lunch on the beach and an afternoon to relax.
-Accommodation is with a local family and a meal of local seafood, cheeses and salads.
+After breakfast the group set off on a shorter, but very pleasant riding day.
+The first stop is the castle of Borsh located on a hill in Borsh´s village (500m above sea level) and dates back to about the 4th century B.C.& After visiting the Castle ruins, the ride continues for a 3 hour trek from Borsh along the old seaside road.
+Olive and citrus trees are planted everywhere on the upper part of the road, and the remnants of defense bunkers remain along the seaside of Piqeras, an old fishing village where the horses rest while riders are driven to the sea for lunch on the beach and an afternoon to relax.
+Accommodation is with a local family and a hearty meal.
 Homemade raki and wine will be offered with the meal.
-Riding hours : 3-4
+Riding hours: 4

 Day 5